 This technique is often used to build The Woobie in an attempt to enhance "adorability" points.
 Writers have to be careful or else The Cutie will become the universe's Chew Toy or cause Darkness-Induced Audience Apathy if too much misery is heaped on them.

-Be careful about tormenting sweet little things—sometimes instead of breaking, or when there's nothing left to break, they snap.
+Be careful about torturing sweet little things sometimes instead of breaking, or when there's nothing left to break, they snap.
 If they snap, you'd better hope your life insurance policy is up to date, especially if the cutie was a badass to begin with.
-If they break but refuse to show it, they could be a Stepford Smiler.
+If they break, but refuse to show it, they could be a Stepford Smiler.

 Sometimes it can be Corrupt the Cutie, where the character in question breaks it by herself.
-Frequently a part of a character crossing the Despair Event Horizon or the cause of a Heroic B.S.O.D..
+Frequently a part of a character crossing the Despair Event Horizon or the cause of a Heroic BSoD.
 Also frequently part of the backstory of the Broken Bird, and instrumental in the Freudian Excuse of a villain who Used to Be a Sweet Kid.
-Compare Fragile Flower and Wide-Eyed Idealist.
+Compare Prone to Tears, who may have once undergone this, and Wide-Eyed Idealist.
+And sometimes this trope can straight-up kill the character in question.

 On a more constructive note, sometimes breaking the cutie can result in a cute but weak character Taking a Level in Badass as they confront their tormentors and become more assertive.
+Circumstances may even lead to a cutie making an emotional recovery and regaining their sweet, hopeful nature.
 When the cutie refuses to break, they might become an iron or Stoic Woobie, a Determinator, or a Plucky Girl.
 If they are simply unbreakable to begin with, they are probably a Pollyanna.

-Contrast Break the Haughty, where bad things happen to an arrogant person (who had it coming), Break the Badass (when a super-strong person is put through the gutter), or the even worse variation Kill the Cutie.
+Contrast Break the Haughty (where bad things happen to an arrogant person who had it coming), Break the Badass (when a super-strong person is put through the wringer), or the even worse variation, Kill the Cutie.
+Compare Break the Comedian, when the comedic relief gets made miserable.
+On the other hand, it may be possible to Heal the Cutie.

 - Audio & Radio